Dermatitis and Eczema

 Avoiding Triggers

-• Identify and avoid allergens and irritants through patch testing.
+• Identify and avoid allergens and irritants.

 • Use protective gloves to shield hands during work or cleaning.